Prime Day deals end soon! View Deals

 • It’s done a decent job after 3 years

+Edit to add: I had to put some WD-40 on the mechanism that moves to fold it because it was getting nearly impossible to fold up.
+Once I did that it started working better than when I first got it.
 I’ve had this for at least 3 years, maybe a little longer and it’s actually held up well.
-I’m a 30+ year old PhD student that found more value in a “kick push” scooter vs the electric ones everyone on campus enjoys but it’s held up well over the years and gets me from point A to B and back to A. When I first got it I didn’t live on campus to I parked my car kind of close and road it around campus the folded up to fit in my car’s trunk.
-I did this for at least a year and sometimes it was hard getting it to unfold.
+I’m a 30+ year old PhD student that found more value in a “kick push” scooter vs the electric ones everyone on campus enjoys but it has held up well over the years.
+It gets me from point A to B and back to A. When I first got it I didn’t live on campus to I parked my car kind of close and road it around campus the folded up to fit in my car’s trunk.
+I did this for at least a year and sometimes it was hard getting it to fold/unfold.
 Now I try to never fold it up if I don’t have to because it is super hard open back up.
 I also fallen on it a couple times but it’s because it never rains in SoCal until it actually does and I got caught in it a few times.
-Not pouring down rain either but not I just walk it if that’s the case.
-There is some wear and tear for use but overall I’m happy.
-I’m glad I don’t have to worry about blowing up tires because of the solid tires.
+Not pouring down rain either but now I just walk it if that’s the case.
+There is some wear and tear from use but overall I’m happy.
+I’m glad I don’t have to worry about blowing up tires because of the solid tires, too.
 I’ve added things for it to be safer at night for my late night classes like a light in the front and a lock that folds up and fits in a case affixed to the pole.
 I wish there was a way to put a red light on the back so people/cars can see you from behind but I suppose a reflector would do.
 They should consider adding as a standard feature for safety.
-I initially went with this one because I needed it for my weight, I was closer to 220 with a backpack of books/laptop but now I’ve lost 30ish pounds and it’s easier to maneuver but I’m glad I opted for this one.
+I initially went with this one because I needed it for my weight, I was closer to 220 with a backpack of books/laptop but now I’ve lost 30ish pounds and it’s easier to maneuver.
 It’s just enough, not too much.
-And I don’t have to worry about theft like the e-scooter folks do but I either take it in with me or lock it up on the bike rack.
+And I don’t have to worry about theft like the e-scooter folks do but I either take it inside the building with me or lock it up on the bike rack.
 In hindsight I should have picked a different color too but it’s neutral and more that worth it IMO. ... show more

 Reviewed in the United States on December 20, 2024 by Tanis G.